Barnsley Building Society: Merger with the Yorkshire Building Society

 In October 2008, the society announced that it expected to lose up to £10 million which it had deposited with Icelandic banks.
 In order to mitigate the situation, the Yorkshire Building Society agreed to take it over by the end of the year.
 The merger completed on 31 December 2008, at which point Barnsley Building Society became a trading name of Yorkshire Building Society.
 The Yorkshire expressed a desire to keep the Barnsley brand alive and run its eight branches as a separate trading brand; this being welcomed by many former Barnsley members and Barnsley staff.
 The merger was however somewhat controversial as several members of the FSA believed the merger was unnecessary as the Barnsley had substantial reserves to cover the losses.
 The board of the Barnsley however believed that in the uncertain times caused by the credit crunch the Barnsley's members would be better served by merging with the Yorkshire building Society.
 The Barnsley, despite its expected losses, was still a valuable commodity and it was rumoured several other societies were interested due to the Barnsley's strong mortgage book and funding streams which were in place without excessive lending from the money markets.

 At the time of the merger, the society had 8 branches located at Barnsley, Cudworth, Chesterfield, Doncaster, Mexborough, Rotherham, Wakefield, and Wombwell as well as its Regent Street Head office.
-It was the 34th largest in the United Kingdom based on total assets of £376 million as at 31 December 2007 and was a member of the Building Societies Association.
+It was the 34th largest in the United Kingdom based on total assets of £376 million as at 31 December 2007.

 In January 2016, it was announced that the Barnsley brand will be phased out by July.
 Six branches would be closed, with those that remain open being rebranded under the Yorkshire brand.